Meet Our Team. Our Most Valuable Asset.

 Patsy has two sons, Jerry and Jason, and four grandsons, Caleb, Zac, Hunter, and Hoyt.
 In her time outside of the funeral home, Patsy enjoys spending time with friends, family, and going to the lake to relax.
 She has an exceptional aptitude for growing plants successfully and will always hold a special place in her heart for animals.

-Jason Harrell, Co-Partner, Funeral Director, Cremation Specialist
+Jason Harrell, Partner, Funeral Director, Certified Crematory Operator

 Jason has been a funeral director since 1994.
 He founded Frontier Cremations, an onsite crematory at Harrell Funeral Homes in 2008 and became a co-partner at the Harrell Funeral Homes in 2012.
-In January 2018, he purchased Angel Funeral Home, and in Januray 2019 he founded ATXCremation, an online cremation company.
+In January 2018, he purchased Angel Funeral Home, and in January 2019 he founded ATXCremation, an online cremation company.
 Jason offices in the South Austin location of Harrell Funeral Home and oversees operations for all funeral home locations.

 “Providing service to people who have experienced loss is more of a ministry to me than work.
 I was raised in the funeral business by my Father, Arvin Harrell, and have served families in the Austin area for the past 23 years.
 I enjoy developing long-lasting relationships with people in the community where I live and serve.
 I find reward in getting to help friends through difficult times.”